 The Olympic peaks, while at a relatively low elevation, receive a great deal of moisture, much of it as snow.
-Hurricane Ridge, at 5,230, includes a downhill ski area with two rope tows and one poma lift, a winter snow play area, and sledding areas.
+Hurricane Ridge, at 5,230 feet includes a downhill ski area with two rope tows and one poma lift, a winter snow play area, and sledding areas.
 Ski and snowshoe rentals and lessons are available.
-A seasonal bus service from Port Angeles provides access to the Hurricane Ridge area during the winter operational period, but access can vary due to snow conditions.
+A seasonal bus service from Port Angeles may be available to provide access to the Hurricane Ridge area during the winter operational period, but access can vary due to snow conditions.
 Cross country skiing and snowshoeing can occur wherever snow conditions permit, and depending on weather conditions may occur in wilderness areas at Sol Duc, Elwha, and Deer Park.